 - 1. Knowledge and comprehension of a developmental psychopathology approach to understanding behavior, emotion and cognition in children and adolescents.
 Of central importance is the study of child psychopathology in relation to ongoing normal and pathological developmental processes; the need to consider the complex interplay of biology and environmental context in influencing the development, expression and maintenance of childhood disorders; as well as the role of multiple interacting events and processes in shaping both adaptive and maladaptive development. - 2.
-Knowledge and understanding of the history, epidemiology, etiology, developmental course and outcomes, DSM-5 diagnostic criteria, assessment tools, and approaches for psychological intervention for the following disorders: - a.
+Knowledge and understanding of the history, epidemiology, etiology, developmental course and outcomes, DSM-5 diagnostic criteria, SED criteria, assessment tools, and approaches for psychological intervention for the following disorders: - a.
 Disorders of Early Development and Attachment - b.
 Intellectual Disabilities and Learning Disabilities - c.
 Autism Spectrum Disorders - d.
 Attention Deficit Hyperactivity Disorders - e.
 Oppositional Defiant Disorder and Conduct Disorder - f.
-Anxiety Disorders and Obsessive Compulsive Disorder

-- g.
-Mood Disorders (Depressive and Bipolar and Disruptive Mood Dysregulation Disorder) - h.
-Maltreatment and Trauma/stressor-related Disorders - i.
+Anxiety Disorders and Obsessive Compulsive Disorder - g.
+Mood Disorders (Depression, Bipolar and Disruptive Mood Dysregulation) - h.
+Maltreatment as a risk factor and Trauma/stressor-related Disorders - i.
 Substance Use and Addictive Disorders - j.
-Eating Disorders - k.
-Childhood and Adolescent Onset Schizophrenic Disorder - 3.
-Appreciation for personal stories/first person accounts of children, adolescents and parents/caregivers experiencing the mental disorders being discussed in order to have a feeling for the experience and not just the symptoms and functional impairment of the disorders. - 4.
-Appreciation for working with case studies that involve treating a child diagnosed with one or more of the above disorders to come to embrace that one is assessing and treating the whole person and often his or her caregiving contexts, and not just the disorder or diagnosis (although treatment is informed by the diagnosis).
+Eating Disorders - 3.
+Appreciation for personal stories/first person accounts of children and adolescents experiencing the mental disorders in order to have a feeling for their world and not just the DSM symptoms and functional impairments (diagnosis). - 4.
+Appreciation for learning from empirically-based or informed case studies that involve treating a child diagnosed with one or more of the disorders to understand treatment methods AND to come to embrace that one is assessing and treating the whole person as an individual and often his or her caregiving contexts, and not just the diagnosis (acknowledging that treatment is informed by the diagnosis).